 When you’re designing a Web site, your most powerful tool is not a speedy Power Mac or unlimited bandwidth.
-It’s the humble site map, the foundation of a site’s structure and the blueprint for a site’s growth (and they
+It’s the humble site map, the foundation of a site’s structure and the blueprint for a site’s growth (and they all grow).

 The problem with the conventional site map, which often begins on a piece of paper, is that it’s likely to change drastically during the course of a Web project, reducing most paper-based maps to a mess of scribbles and revisions.
 Even when you translate the site map into an electronic format, such as a Macromedia FreeHand or an Adobe Illustrator file, you can still spend hours updating the site map if you modify the site structure.

 Until now, there have been few digital tools for building site maps, especially on the Mac.
 Adobe GoLive 5 (800/833-6687,

 www.adobe.com ) features a new Design tool that lets you not only quickly create and edit a site map, but also build several alternate structures (which GoLive terms designs) for the same site so you can try out different ideas.
 Once it’s built, you can use the map as the shell structure for building the site.

 JEFF CARLSON is a coauthor of Real World Adobe GoLive 5 (Peachpit Press, 2000) and the managing editor of the online newsletter TidBits.

 1. Create a Site File and a Design The backbone of GoLive’s site-management capabilities is the site file, which stores a wide variety of information.
 You can view the site file under the Designs tab in the Site window.

 Create a new site file by selecting Blank (command-option-N) from the New Site submenu of the File menu and giving it a name.
 Mine is called “outta.site.”
 (GoLive automatically appends .site to any name you enter.)
 Select the Create Folder option A to store all associated files together in a similarly named folder.
 Finally, click on the Choose button B.